 English at Key Stage 5

-At A-Level, we believe in a daring, original approach to literature, encouraging students to read diverse, mature and often challenging texts from the canon and beyond.
+At A-Level, we believe that literature is both a discipline as well as a deeply enriching subject.
+Out curriculum encourages students to read diverse, mature and often challenging texts from the canon and beyond.
 We believe in discussion-based learning that allows students to develop their own interpretations of texts, examining how writers create meaning, and how these ideas remain relevant to our world today.

 Our diverse approach encourages original ideas about texts and the contexts in which they were written to give students an appreciation of how literature has developed over time.
 We want students to develop deeper thinking as well as crafting of written responses through in-class writing and coursework.